Earth Notes: Hey Siri, Flatten the Duck!

-With Apple's tight control over, and integration of, its hardware and software, there are some simple tweaks that it could make to its battery charging controls to effectively add significant chunks of storage to various electricity grids around the world and make them greener and more efficient.
+Given Apple's tight control over, and integration of, its hardware and software, there are some simple tweaks that Apple could make to its battery charging controls to effectively add significant chunks of storage to various electricity grids around the world and make them greener and more efficient.

-Related adjustments would also help off-grid users of Apple's rechargeable battery-powered devices, from phones to laptops.
+Related adjustments could also help off-grid users of Apple's rechargeable battery-powered devices, such as phones, tablets and laptops.

 Flattening The Duck?